VictoriaParkes/recipe-book/README.md

 Django formsets and a jquery plugin called django-dynamic-formset are used for ingredient and method inputs giving the user the ability to add additional form inputs to add as many individual ingredients and method steps as needed.

 The form features a submit button to submit a recipe and a cancel button to return to the 'browse' page without submitting the form.
+Upon successful form submission the user is returned to the 'My Recipes' page.

 ### User Authentication